Forcepoint/fp-pta-ansible-jenkins-node-ssh/README.md

   that the jenkins master role uses.
 * jenkins_node_openjdk_full_version: The full version of OpenJDK to install.
 Defaults to "latest" but you can provide a specific version if you like.
 EX: "11.0.6.10"
+* jenkins_node_pip_packages: Install additional pip packages needed to fulfill the purpose assigned for this node.

 ## Dependencies